paulrobertlloyd/paulrobertlloyd-v3/src/collections/_posts/2012-06-08-twitterbird.md

 date: '2012-06-08 00:17:17 +0100'
 location: Brighton, England
 excerpt: With a worsening financial crisis and continued destruction of the world's natural resources, there are undoubtedly more important things to worry about than Twitter's slightly tweaked bird logo.
 Yet here we are.
+images:
-image: 2012/06/twitterbird.jpg
+- 2012/06/twitterbird.jpg
 tags:
 - Brand identity
 - Design
 - Twitter
 ---
 With a [worsening financial crisis][1] and continued [destruction of the world's natural resources][2], there are undoubtedly more important things to worry about than Twitter's slightly tweaked bird logo.
 Yet here we are.